Line of Sight Accidents

 There have been a number of cases involving obscured stop signs, in which the government has claimed immunity.
 Whether these arguments are upheld involves a complex analysis.
 While a public entity does not have an obligation to provide a stop sign, if the stop sign is placed in such a way that shrubbery and trees obscure it, this may be a trap that gives rise to liability.Explore Your Options with a Los Angeles Lawyer after a Motor Vehicle Collision

-If you have been involved in a car crash caused by a line of sight obstruction in Los Angeles or the surrounding cities, you can consult a motor vehicle collision attorney who understands both the complexities of this situation and the broad range of options that may be available.
+If you have been involved in a line of sight accident in Los Angeles or the surrounding cities, you can consult a motor vehicle collision attorney who understands both the complexities of this situation and the broad range of options that may be available.
 Sharifi Firm represents accident victims in many areas of Southern California, including Riverside, San Bernardino, Temecula, and Rancho Cucamonga.
 Contact us at 1-866-422-7222 or via our online form to schedule a free consultation.